mLenehanDCU/EE445/LabReports/Markdown/Lab1Journal.md

   ^3-4^                                                                                          ^Mean\ =\ 0.04813\ mV-sec^                                                                     ^Mean\ =\ 0.02080\ mV-sec^
   ---------------------------------------------------------------------------------------------- ---------------------------------------------------------------------------------------------- -------------------------- ---------------------------- --

-\

-\

-**II.
-Questions**

-\
+## II.
+Questions

-D. Compare the mean measurement for the right and left maximum clench EMG cluster.\
+### D. Compare the mean measurement for the right and left maximum clench EMG cluster.

-Are they the same or different?
-Same \underline{Different}
+**Are they the same or different?** Same \underline{Different}

-Which one suggests the greater clench strength? \underline{Right} Left Neither
+**Which one suggests the greater clench strength?** \underline{Right} Left Neither

-Explain

-As the right hand is the dominant hand for the subject, it is in use more often for, and as such has a greater clench strength
+**Explain**

+The higher measurement values found in section A for the Dominant Arm (Right) suggest that the clench strength is higher than in the Non-Dominant Arm (Left).

-E. What factors in addition to sex contribute to observed differences in clench strength?
+### E. What factors in addition to sex contribute to observed differences in clench strength?

+In addition to sex, factors such as muscle size, age, and average muscle use can have an affect on the observed differences in clench strength.

-F. Does there appear to be any difference in tonus between the two forearm clench muscles? \underline{Yes} No
+### F. Does there appear to be any difference in tonus between the two forearm clench muscles? \underline{Yes} No

-Would you expect to see a difference?
+**Would you expect to see a difference?
 Does Subject’s gender influence your expectations?
-Explain.
+Explain.**

-It would be expected that there would be a slight difference between the dominant and nondominant muscles, as
+It would be expected that there would be a slight difference between the dominant and non-dominant muscles, as the dominant arm is in more constant use than the non-dominant.

-G. Explain the source of signals detected by the EMG electrodes.
+### G. Explain the source of signals detected by the EMG electrodes.

+The EMG signals detected by the electrodes are due to the propagation of motor nerve impulses.
+The simultaneous propagation of theses impulses through muscle fibers cause large enough voltage differences in the skin to be detectable via the electrodes.

-H. What does the term “motor unit recruitment” mean?
+###H. What does the term “motor unit recruitment” mean?

 Motor unit recruitment refers to the increase in available motor units in a muscle when and increase in the contraction strength of that muscle is required.

-I. Define skeletal muscle tonus.
+### I. Define skeletal muscle tonus.

 Skeletal muscle tonus is a phenomenon in which skeletal muscle maintains a constant slight tension, maintaining the muscle in a state or readiness.

-J. Define electromyography.
+### J. Define electromyography.

 Electromyography is the detection, amplification and recording of skin voltages, which are produced, and vary, due to contractions of skeletal muscle.

-**III.
-OPTIONAL Active Learning Portion**
+## III.
+OPTIONAL Active Learning Portion

-***A.Hypothesis***

-***B.Materials***

-\

-***C.Method***

-***D.Set*** ***Up***

-***E.Experimental Results***
+### A. Hypothesis

+### B. Materials

+The following materials are required for the completion of this lab:

+- BIOPAC Electrode Lead Set (SS2L)
+- BIOPAC Disposable Electrode (EL503), 6 Electrodes per Subject
+- BIOPAC Skin Prep Gel (ELPREP)
+- BIOPAC Headphones (OUT1/OUT1A)
+- BIOPAC Lab System: BSL 4 software, MP3x hardware

+### C. Method

+### D. Set Up

+### E. Experimental Results

 **End of Lesson 1 Data Report**

-\

-BSL 4.0 DRL01-04032012

-\